Poikilos/pypicolcd/README.md

 * make example.py
 * (fix use of refresh_enable) make force_refresh_enable=True work where on=False
 * draw text
-* draw image with font or dithering
+* draw image with threshold or dithering

 ## Known Issues